Trump injured in shooting at Pennsylvania rally - KVIA

 (CNN) — Former President Donald Trump was rushed offstage with blood on his ear and face after a shooting during his Saturday evening rally in Butler, Pennsylvania.

-Trump fell to the ground, seemingly injured, after the first pop of shots rang out.
-Screams could be heard coming from the onlookers as security personnel surrounded the former president and led him away from the lectern.
-Trump appeared to be calling out to the crowd and could be seen pumping his fist as he was brought to his feet and whisked away into a vehicle offstage.
+Trump fell to the ground after the first pop of shots rang out.
+Secret Service agents rushed the stage to surround Trump as screams were heard from onlookers.
+After several moments, Trump was brought to his feet by the agents, and he appeared to be calling out to the crowd and could be seen pumping his fist as he was whisked away into a vehicle offstage.

 “An incident occurred the evening of July 13 at a Trump rally in Pennsylvania.
 The Secret Service has implemented protective measures and the former President is safe.
 This is now an active Secret Service investigation and further information will be released when available,” Secret Service chief spokesman Anthony Guglielmi said.